taircode/time-series-transformer/README.md

 # time-series-transformer

 Trying out the transformer model for time-series.
-Training locally - extend to train in Azure cloud.
+Training locally with pytorch - extend to train in Azure cloud.

 ToDo: explore the informer model.